-The Port of Sunnyside is a lessor for noncancelable leases.
-The Port recognizes a lease receivable and a deferred inflow of resources in the government-wide and fund financial statements
+Lessor: The Port of Sunnyside is a lessor for noncancelable leases.
+The Port recognizes a lease receivable and a deferred inflow of resources.

 At the commencement of a lease, the Port initially measures the lease receivable at the present value of payments expected to be received during the lease term.
 Subsequently the lease receivable is reduced by the principal portion of lease payments received.
 The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
 Subsequently the deferred inflow of resources is recognized as revenue over the life of the lease term using the straight-line method.